-The S-matrix (inspired) approach was extended to the fit of asymmetries, with account of QED corrections, in \cite{Riemann:1992gv}, and finally the interface package SMATASY (1991-2005) to ZFITTER 6.42 was written \cite{Kirsch:1994cf,gruenewald-smatasy:2005}.
-Its release allowed the experimental groups to perform S-matrix (inspired) fits to their data from LEP and TRISTAN.
+The S-matrix (inspired) approach was extended to the fit of asymmetries, taking account of QED corrections, in Ref. \cite{Riemann:1992gv}, and finally the interface package SMATASY (1991--2005) to ZFITTER 6.42 was written \cite{Kirsch:1994cf,gruenewald-smatasy:2005}.
+Its release allowed experimental groups to perform S-matrix (inspired) fits to their data from LEP and TRISTAN.
 The first application of the S-matrix (inspired) approach to LEP data was made by the L3 collaboration \cite{Adriani:1993sx}.
-Later, ALEPH used the approach to study the $\gamma Z$ interference at the $Z$ peak \cite{Buskulic:1996ua}.
-Further experimental analyses followed \cite{Abbiendi:2000hu,Sachs:2003ja,Holt:2014moa}, also at TRISTAN \cite{Yusa:1999dx,Miyabayashi:1994ej}.
-A rather complete mini review on the SMATASY approach and various experimental applications may be found in \cite{Riemann:2015wpn}.
-See also the recent discussion related to FCC-ee physics in \cite{Tenchini:April2018}.
+Later, ALEPH used the approach to study the $\gamma$Z interference at the Z peak \cite{Buskulic:1996ua}.
+Further experimental analyses followed \cite{Abbiendi:2000hu,Sachs:2003ja,Holt:2014moa}, and at TRISTAN \cite{Yusa:1999dx,Miyabayashi:1994ej}.
+A mini-review of the SMATASY approach and various experimental applications may be found in Ref. \cite{Riemann:2015wpn}.
+See also the recent discussion related to FCC-ee physics in Ref. \cite{Tenchini:April2018}.

-Today, when facing the immense accuracy of the FCC-ee Tera-Z data, it looks natural to combine the potential of ZFITTER for describing QED contributions with SMATASY as interface to the language of Laurent series.
-And to introduce into the latter an interface to a weak library with 2-4 loop accuracy.
+Today, when facing the immense accuracy of the FCC-ee Tera-Z data, it seems natural to combine the potential of ZFITTER for describing QED contributions with SMATASY as an interface to the language of the Laurent series and to introduce into the latter an interface to a weak library with two- to four-loop accuracy.
 Such an approach would constitute a prototype of a fit library for the EWPOs with FCC-ee Tera-Z accuracy.

-Instead of describing in detail how SMATASY works, let us only quote few important facts.
-We will reproduce a short introduction to the essentials of the SMASY approach, and start from the generic matrix elements \eqref{e-matrix}.
-Calculating from them the integrated cross sections, we arrive at generic forms, which now are understood to include also the contributions from photon exchange and from the $\gamma Z$ interference~\cite{Leike:1991pq}.
-The self-explanatory notation of \cite{Kirsch:1994cf} is used:
+Instead of describing in detail how SMATASY works, let us only quote a few important facts.
+We will reproduce a short introduction to the essentials of the SMASY approach, and start from the generic matrix elements (\Eref{e-matrix}).
+Calculating from these the integrated cross-sections, we arrive at generic forms, which are now understood also to include the contributions from photon exchange and from the $\gamma$Z interference~\cite{Leike:1991pq}.
+The self-explanatory notation of Ref. \cite{Kirsch:1994cf} is used: